ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/deep-learning-architectures/README.md

 ## **Lesson Objectives**
 By the end of this lesson, students will be able to:
 - Identify key deep learning architectures and their applications.
-- Understand the differences between FNNs, CNNs, RNNs, and Transformers.
+- Compare and contrast the differences between FNNs, CNNs, RNNs, and Transformers.
 - Implement a basic CNN model for image classification.
-- Load and fine-tune a Transformer model for text classification.
+- Load and fine-tune a pre-trained Transformer model for text classification.

 ---

 ## **What is a Deep Learning Architecture?**
-Deep learning architectures define **how neural networks process and learn from data**.
+Deep learning architectures define **how neural networks are structured to process and learn from data.**.
 Different architectures are optimized for different types of input data, such as structured numbers, images, or text.

 > **Key Takeaway:** The choice of architecture impacts model performance, efficiency, and suitability for specific AI tasks.